3D Printing Material: Plastic

 Due to the nature of this patent pending process, the result may vary from one part to another.
 The physico-chemical reaction can indeed induce some transformation on the part such as minor geometrical changes or a loss of details.
 Designs that includes very intricate geometries, hollowed parts or sharp angles/edges can suffer appearance transformations.

-This finish is available through a Pilot Program and on white plastic parts only for now.
+This finish is available on white plastic and black plastic parts for now.

 Objects are printed in a white color and colored through dyeing.
 The available colors for dye include: black, blue, yellow, red, green, beige, brown, pink and orange.